It’s the Big 10!

 It Might Be…It Could Be… It is!
 The Big 10!

-This afternoon we paid tribute to two incredible staff members who have each spent 10 years at North Star: our tennis pro Cecy Jaik and our kitchen manager Rudy Rizo!
-Not only have these two devoted 10 excellent summers to making camp a better place, but they’ve done so from coming all the way from Mexico!
-After Cecy’s brother Carlos became our first International Big 10 last year, we can now proudly boast three staff members with the dedication to return for 10 straight summers across international borders.
+This afternoon we paid tribute to an incredible staff member who has spent 10 years at North Star: our tennis pro Cecy Jaik!
+Not only has Cecy devoted 10 excellent summers to making camp a better place, but she’s done so from coming all the way from Mexico!
+After Cecy’s brother Carlos became our first International Big 10 last year, we can now proudly boast two staff members with the dedication to return for 10 straight summers across international borders.
 For those who don’t know, the Big 10 is a big surprise for all of our campers and the majority of our staff, especially those being honored in the celebration.
 Guests, family and friends invited by our honorees, who are often camp alum or connected to North Star in other ways, come up to camp to a huge, welcome embrace, and tell stories about their person.

 This year, instead of telling a story about Cecy, Carlos challenged his sister to a spontaneous tennis match on the terrace, and surprised her afterwards with a brand new tennis racket.
-Members of the kitchen staff shared kind and thoughtful words about their friend and loyal co-worker Rudy, commemorating him not just for the value he brings to us in the kitchen, but the warmth and kindness he shares with us all as a human being.
-It was a special celebration for two incredibly special individuals.
+It was a special celebration for an incredibly special individual.

 Afterwards, we gathered around the flagpole to announce our Green/White captains for the session!
 Green-White is an ongoing competition that spans the entire summer, and so our 8-week campers who were named captains last session will continue to serve as captains for the session, while we named new ones to replace those who were only here for first session.
 One of North Star’s biggest honors, each village has two captains, chosen by their counselors for good leadership, sportsmanship, and a positive attitude in their cabins and all around camp.